vaishnavirk/SAPIENT-ASDE-JUNE-2021/classroom-demo/day-04/README.md

 ### Open/Closed Principle

--   Introduced by Robert C Martin (Uncle Bob)
+-   Introduced by Robert C Martin
 -   Classes should be open for extension but closed for modification
 -   Any new functionality should be implemented by adding new classes, attributes and methods, instead of changing the existing ones